-☆ Would you be curious where your pet has gone during the day?
+☆ Our first application project, Where-It-Goes, is officially released.
+Would you be curious where your pet has gone during the day?
 How about making a data logger of your own?
-Join us to have a fun Where-It-Goes project with NavSpark.
+Join us to have a fun project with NavSpark.

 NavSpark puts leading edge positioning and navigation products in the hands of makers and engineers.